noradai/OpenBioMed/README.md

 ### Quick Start

-Here we provide a quick example of training DeepDTA for drug-target interaction prediction on Davis dataset.
+Here, we provide a quick example of training DeepDTA for drug-target interaction prediction on the Davis dataset.
 For more models, datasets, and tasks, please refer to our [scripts](./dair_biomed/scripts) and [documents](./docs).

-#### Step1: Data Preparation
+#### Step 1: Data Preparation

 Install the Davis dataset [here](https://drive.google.com/drive/folders/1pz4QZEmcZrBU5JAJliyMNvMrBFeXN4SN?usp=sharing) and run the following: